 Also on the bill on the day were Moby, Ash, Nelly Furtado, The Walls and Dara.

-An RTÉ News report by Colm Connolly broadcast on 31 August 2001.
+An RTÉ News report broadcast on 31 August 2001.
 The reporter is Colm Connolly.